 Obviously, choosing a topic is a necessary stage to get underway before you can start researching and writing your dissertation.
-You should spend time carefully considering the subject of your dissertation as it might end up being the clincher for that first job after your LLM.
-Make sure you pick a question that you find interesting, but that also has the balance of support from your lecturers and professors.
+You should spend time carefully considering the subject of your dissertation as it might end up being the clincher for that first job after you finish your studies.
+Make sure you pick a topic that you find interesting, but that also has the balance of support from your lecturers and professors.

 You'll need to be uniquely motivated to produce a dissertation about a subject that none of your lectures or professors knows much about.
 Understanding why you have picked the particular subject will ensure you're choosing the right topic, but don't spend too much time considering what to do as you'll need to get on with it.Find your PERFECT LLM PROGRAM

 Don't wait until you think you've done all the researching before you start writing up your findings.
-Writing up an LLM dissertation takes time and thought, and you cannot be exhausted when you are trying to communicate clearly.
+Writing up an LLM dissertation takes time and thought.
 Start writing as soon as you start researching and keep planning the chapters of your dissertation as you delve deeper into the research.
 With a bit of luck and good planning, you will find that the chapters are easy to write.

-Try to aim to finish your LLM dissertation with a little time to spare.
-Towards submission deadlines university printers are busy places and if you need to print your dissertation at a particular printer then check them out early on to understand how much time they need to get your document ready.
-Give them time to print it and time for you to check the printed material.
-You want to check for formatting errors or any printing mistakes like double pages.
+Aim to finish your LLM dissertation with a little time to spare.
+Towards submission deadlines, university printers are busy places and if you need to print your dissertation at a particular printer then check with them early on to understand how much time they need to get your document ready.
+You need time for them to print it and time for you to check the printed material as you need to check for formatting errors or any printing mistakes like double pages.